datastax/spark-cassandra-connector/doc/5_saving.md

 "a_set" and takes elements from "rddMapField" and adds them to C* column "a_map" where C* column key == key in the RDD elements.

-    ("key", "a_set" as "rddSetField" remove , "a_map" as "rddMapField" as append)
+    ("key", "a_set" as "rddSetField" remove , "a_map" as "rddMapField" append)

 Example Schema